 Ira Wallace, author of Vegetable Gardening in the Southeast, is a Master Gardener and a worker/owner of Southern Exposure Seed Exchange.
 She serves on the boards of Organic Seed Alliance and the Virginia Association for Biological Farming.

-North Carolina State University
+NC State University

-Jeanine is a researcher and extension specialist with NC State University.
+Jeanine Davis is a researcher and extension specialist with NC State University.
 She and her staff run a program dedicated to organic agriculture and alternative crops (e.g., hops, truffles, stevia, herbs) at research stations in Mills River and Waynesville.
 She is the lead author of the book Growing and Marketing Ginseng, Goldenseal and Other Woodland Medicinals and co-owner of Our Tiny Farm in Etowah.

 Keenan Phillips is an experienced builder, mechanic, tinkerer.
 He has built three small homes, 150-450 square feet each, and currently resides in his custom, off-grid, double-wide, mobile home clad in poplar bark.
 He is passionate about affordability and building empowerment, liberty, and justice for ALL through skill building.